someonesdad1/hobbyutil/project_list.md

 [prog/wordnum.zip](prog/wordnum.zip) | A python script that can convert back and forth between numbers and their word forms.
 Handles short and long scales, ordinals, integers, floats (normal and exponential notation), and fractions.
 Easy interface through an object's function call; wordnum(36) gives 'thirty six'; wordnum('thirty six') returns the integer 36.
 Tested on python 2.7.6 and 3.4.0.
 [prog/wrap.zip](prog/wrap.zip) | Two python scripts to wrap and unwrap text files.
 [prog/xor.zip](prog/xor.zip) | C++ program to XOR a data file and key file together to encrypt a file.
-[prog/xref.cpp](prog/xref.cpp) | A C++ console program that will cross reference the tokens in a set of files -- each token will be listed in alphabetical order with the file it occurs in along with the line numbers it's found on.
+[prog/xref.zip](prog/xref.zip) | A program that will cross reference the tokens in a set of files -- each token will be listed in alphabetical order with the file it occurs in along with the line numbers it's found on.
+A C++ program and a python script (you'll need version 3.7, but you can hack on it a bit to get it to run with earlier python 3 versions) are included that do the same things.

 ## Science